-With no outlet for that boredom, many dogs will engage in undesirable activities, and even worse, they may become anxious and depressed.
+With there's no outlet for that boredom, some dogs will engage in undesirable activities, and even worse, they may become anxious and depressed.
 Check out these exercise tips for your dog's body, brain, and behavior.

-Think about the days when you are so restless you just have to get out of the house and do something.
-Dogs are no different.
-They were never meant to be couch potatoes while you go off to work and go about your day.
-That anxiety starts as pent up energy and the need for stimulation of any sort.
-Find games that challenge your pet such as hide and seek or letting your dog determine your walking route.
-If you have a working breed, consider teaching them a sport such as frisbee or agility.
+Find games that challenge your pet such as hide and seek, or let your dog determine your walking route.
+If you have a working dog breed, consider teaching them a sport such as frisbee or agility.
 Not only will it be a good mental and physical outlet for them, but it will be good for you as well!

-There are many benefits to engaging in play and exercise for you as well.
-Having a pet can reduce stress levels, and going for walks is excellent exercise.
+There are many benefits to engaging in play and exercise for your dog, and for you too!
+Having a pet can reduce stress levels, and going for dog walks is excellent exercise.
 While you are trying to improve your dog’s body, brain, and behavior, you might just improve yours as well.